alex-popov-tech/selenoid-manager/README.md

 And all of that is just as simple as

 ```
-selenoid update
+selenoid-manager update
 ```

 ## Versioning

-We use [npm](https://www.npmjs.com/) for versioning. for the versions available, see the [npm](https://www.npmjs.com/package/selenoid#versions) or github [releases](https://github.com/alex-popov-tech/selenoid/releases).
+We use [npm](https://www.npmjs.com/) for versioning. for the versions available, see the [npm](https://www.npmjs.com/package/selenoid-manager#versions) or github [releases](https://github.com/alex-popov-tech/selenoid/releases).

 See the [CHANGELOG](CHANGELOG.md) for details of all further development details and changes.